2020 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Leader of the opening 18-hole competition was team Germany, with a 14-under-par score of 202, eight strokes ahead of host nation Netherlands.
 Defending champion team Sweden was another four strokes behind.

 There was no official award for the lowest individual score, but individual leader was Matti Schmid, Germany, with a 10-under-par score of 62, six strokes ahead of nearest competitor.

 Germany won the gold medal, earning their first title, beating defending champions team Sweden in the final 2–1.

 Team Switzerland earned the bronze on third place, after beating Italy 2–1 in the bronze match.